AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Could we treat those proofs as witnesses and prune them --- similar to Segregated Witness (SegWit)\footnote{\href{https://web.archive.org/web/20240926154239/https://en.bitcoin.it/wiki/Segregated_Witness}{Segregated Witness} was a new ``witness'' structure introduced to bitcoin blocks, separate from the transaction merkle tree.
 The structure contains data required to check transaction validity but not required to determine the transaction effects.
 Introduced with \href{https://web.archive.org/web/20240423183945/https://en.bitcoin.it/wiki/BIP_0141}{BIP-141}.}?

 \defineTermTex{Omitted Proofs (+OP)}{
-    The UT protocol variant wherein miners/validators explicitly record \emph{only} reflected headers, such that necessary proofs of reflection are deterministically recalculable
+    The UT protocol variant wherein miners/validators explicitly transmit \emph{only} the reflected header component of PoRs, such that necessary proofs of reflection themselves are deterministically recalculable
 }

 There would be some downsides to omitting the proofs of reflection.
-For one, it would mean that simplex-chain nodes, during an initial sync, would not be able to verify the PoRs without auxiliary data --- potentially a lot.
+For one, it would mean that simplex-chain nodes of a single chain, during an initial sync, would not be able to verify the PoRs without auxiliary data --- potentially a lot.
 Secondly, it would mean that miners *must* track the state of *all* reflections in the simplex for some period of time so that they ensure the integrity of the reflection protocol.
-Given \autoref{sec:availability-of-blocks}, this is possible without significant overhead.
+Although, given the \AxiomOfAvailability{}, this is possible without significant overhead.

 A practical method for treating proofs of reflection as witnesses that may be excluded/pruned is discussed in \autoref{sec:segmented-state}.